wzy19840102/OSMNoiseEstimation/README.md

 # OSMNoiseEstimation
 With the development of urbanization, **noise pollution** is a major issue in many big cities.
-One major source of urban noise is traffic-related noise.
-Furthermore, traffic noise is highlycaused by traffic intensity.
-Besides traffic noise emissions, noise can also be generated from other sources, e.g. industrial areas and construction sites.
-This work is inspired by the work of https://github.com/lukasmartinelli/osm-noise-pollution, and here we focus on using using PostGIS (https://postgis.net/) to generate noise pollution maps from OpenStreetMap.
+One major source of urban noise is traffic-related noise, which is mainly caused by traffic flows.
+Besides traffic noise, urban noise can also be generated from other sources, e.g., industrial areas and construction sites.
+This work is inspired by the work of https://github.com/lukasmartinelli/osm-noise-pollution, and here we focus on using PostGIS (https://postgis.net/) to generate noise pollution maps from OpenStreetMap.

 ####  1. Defing noise levels
 The noise levels are defined